ipranavprashant/sac-election/README.md

 # sac-election

-A secure solution for conducting elections, with a clean UI.
+A highly flexible, secure solution for conducting sac elections, with a clean UI.